 In the afternoon, you might choose to take a native bush walk or wander along the local, golden sand beach.
 Perhaps you’d prefer to swim in the outdoor pool, or simply relax with a book on the sun-deck overlooking breathtaking Kaiteriteri.
 Your day ends with restorative yoga, followed by a delicious vegetarian dinner.
 The evening closes with a guided meditation and you will feel more relaxed & refreshed than ever.

 And retreats are not just for women, retreats are for anyone.
 You don’t need to be a wise old man or to be able to stand on your head to go on a retreat.
 Retreats are for ordinary people at any time in their lives.

 There are basically two types of retreats available.
 One is mainly to have some time out and another one is for spiritual reasons and growth.
 And my Kimi Ora resort weekend retreats in Kaiteriteri can be one or the other or a mixture of both.
 It depends on your intention and what you are looking for.
 Click here for more info on the upcoming dates of the next Kimi Ora retreats.

 Why is it a good idea to go on a retreat?

-It’s hard when at home or in our usual environment to give ourselves permission to take a proper time-out.
-On a retreat, it is much easier to give ourselves time-out without feeling guilty if the dishes don’t get done or the washing hung out.
-On a retreat, we do things to nourish and recharge ourselves like yoga, relaxation, meditation, walking, swimming, eating well and healthily and sitting in a spa pool or sauna.
+It’s difficult at home or in our usual environment to give ourselves permission to take a proper time-out.
+On a retreat, it is much easier to give ourselves time out without feeling guilty if the dishes don’t get done or the washing hung out.
+On a retreat, we do things to nourish and recharge ourselves, like yoga, relaxation, meditation, walking, swimming, eating well and healthily and sitting in a spa pool or sauna.
 Some people even go mountain biking in their time out between classes.
 On my retreats, I always see people arrive looking tired and exhausted and leaving fresh, renewed and energized.

 What to expect on a retreat?